Predicting trajectory behaviour via machine-learned invariant manifolds: Model and method

 \subsubsection{Association threshold}

-Access to each potential well is governed by an unstable periodic orbit, that is responsible for allowing some trajectories while repelling others.
-This way the unstable periodic orbit can be viewed as the dynamical boundary of the potential well and therefore a correct (being in the phase space) indicator of whether a bond is formed (entry into the potential well) or broken (escape from the potential well).

-Once a trajectory enters a well, it will continue evolving in the direction of decreasing potential.
-In Chesnavich's system, this is predominantly captured by the dynamics in the radial degree of freedom $r, p_r$.
-While the precise moment of entry can only be determined using the aforementioned periodic orbit, it is possible to tell the turning points of trajectories solely from the Hamiltonian vector field.
+Access to each potential well is also governed by a NHIM, that is responsible for allowing some trajectories while repelling others.
+This creates a dynamical boundary of the potential well and indicates (in phase space) of whether a bond is formed (entry into the potential well) or broken (escape from the potential well).
+No general way of finding such NHIMs is known, therefore we identify a suitable association threshold indirectly.
+We use the fact that escape from potential wells in Chesnavich's system is predominantly captured by the dynamics in the radial degree of freedom $r, p_r$ and look at turning points using the Hamiltonian vector field exclusively.

 At $E=2$, the vector field at every turning point in the radial direction $\dot{r}=\frac{1}{\mu}p_r=0$ for $1.2\leq r \leq 1.96$ and for every $\theta$ has

 where $p_\theta$ is given implicitly by $H(r,\theta,p_r,p_{\theta})=E$.
 Therefore all trajectories that are not monotonic in $r$ evolve towards the bottom of the well at $r=1.1$.
 The same is true for $E=1$ and $1.2\leq r \leq 2.02$.
 Hence we consider any trajectory that reaches $r=1.9$ as being in the well at these energies.